 Penn State Great Valley

-GPA & Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA of 3.0 or above on a 4.0 scale is required.
+GPA and Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA of 3.0 or above on a 4.0 scale is required.

 Official GMAT or GRE test scores are required.
 You can have your score reported directly from the testing center to Penn State.
-Submit your official score report, using the GMAT code listed as: Pennsylvania State University - Great Valley - School of Graduate Professional Studies - MPS in Data Analytics, CTG-CV-58 or the GRE code: 2660.
+Submit your GMAT or GRE scores directly from the testing center to Penn State using code 2660.
 Tests must be taken no more than five years prior to application.
 A waiver for standardized tests can be requested in the online application and will be considered by the admissions committee during their review.
 Applicants must indicate, in their application, the basis for their request from the following criteria: